Automattic/vip-governance-plugin/README.md

     It is possible to disable `core/paragraph` blocks for a role if it makes sense for your workflow, but keep in mind these limitations when doing so.

-- Currently, this plugin does not support disabling child blocks nested inside a parent.
-The plugin will prevent you from inserting additional blocks, but existing blocks in existing content will not be removed or restricted.

 - Support for `color.duotone` has not been implemented.

 ## Code Filters